BarnabuTech/Mkulima-Smart/README.md

 AI-powered market negotiator for Kenyan farmers.

+## Problem Statement

+Many farmers still struggle with:
+- Unreliable market information
+- Limited access to timely agricultural advice
+- Poor decision-making on crop planning and sales
+- Lack of accessible digital farming tools
+- Difficulty understanding modern agricultural systems

+Mkulima Smart addresses these challenges by offering a smart, accessible, and easy-to-use platform for farmers.

+## Project Overview

+Mkulima Smart aims to bridge the gap between farmers and reliable agricultural information by providing:
+- Smart farming support
+- Agricultural market insights
+- Farmer-friendly digital tools
+- Easy access to practical crop information
+- A modern web experience for agricultural innovation

+This project is designed with the goal of improving productivity, reducing uncertainty, and helping farmers make informed decisions in a simple and accessible way.

 ## Features
 - **Smart Negotiation**: Get fair price estimates and tips using Gemini AI.
 - **Language Support**: Code-switch between Sheng and English.